senocular/senocular.github.com/articles/js_classes_as_constructors.md

 ### Redirecting Initialization

 We can take advantage of the fact that `class` definitions rely on `super()` for defining `this` and create a `class` that allows us to specify what instance `this` should be by having a `super()` call that returns the object we pass it.
-Once the `class` has its `this`, it will get initialized it that class's private fields.
-And we can do this without including the class in the inheritance hierarchy at all.
-Some extra work is needed to copy class's methods (which are able to access the private fields) into the constructor function `prototype`.
+Once the `class` has its `this` (the specified object), it will get initialized with that class's private fields.
+And we can do this without including the class in the inheritance hierarchy.
+Some extra work is needed, though, to copy the class's methods (which are able to access the private fields) into the constructor function's `prototype`.

 **class version**